 A major dispute over the Mississippi delegation was brewing.
 The Mississippi Freedom Democratic Party had elected delegates to attend the convention.
 They demanded to be seated in place of the segregationist Mississippi Democrats.
 Ultimately, a compromise was struck, but the power struggle at the convention raised the issue of voting rights before the entire nation.

 In December 1964, the SCLC started a voter-registration campaign in Selma, Alabama.
-Although blacks outnumbered whites in Selma, few were registered to vote.
+Although black people outnumbered white people in Selma, few were registered to vote.
 For almost two months, Martin Luther King led marches to the courthouse to register voters.
 The sheriff responded by jailing the demonstrators, including King.
-The SCLC got a federal court order to stop the sheriff from interfering, but election officials still refused to register any blacks.
+The SCLC got a federal court order to stop the sheriff from interfering, but election officials still refused to register any black people.

 King decided to organize a march from Selma to Montgomery, the state capital.
 As marchers crossed the Edmund Pettis Bridge out of Selma, state police attacked.
 A national television audience watched police beat men, women, and children mercilessly.
 This brutal attack shocked the nation and galvanized support for the Voting Rights Act of 1965, which would put elections in Southern states under federal control.